Madrid, Seville, Córdoba

 Day 7 – Cordoba

 We spent this day on a trip to Cordoba.
 We booked train tickets in advance, so we already knew which train we want to take.
 Travel time about 1 hour.
 In Cordoba, we have visited everything that was the most important to see during a one day trip.
 We visited the historical district of Juderia (the old Jewish quarter).
 We also went to a beautiful church (former mosque) – La Mezquita, inscribed on the UNESCO World Heritage List.

 We visited the Castle of the Christian Kings (Alcazar de Los Reyes Cristianos) and beautiful castle gardens.
 After, we crossed the historic stone Roman Bridge to the other side of the river.

-In the evening we returned to Seville, but with a little surprise, due to our train did not arrive.
+In the evening we returned to Seville, but with a little surprise, our train did not arrive.
 We spent over 1 hour at the train station waiting for the next train and re-booking our tickets.
 Fortunately, in the end, everything went well.
 We returned to the hotel an hour later than we planned.

 Day 8 – Seville

 It was our last day in Seville.
 Because the weather was beautiful, this day was dedicated to rest and walk around the city.
 That day we walked to the other side of the river and visited the Triana district.
 There is the Castle Museum of Saint George and Food Market.
 From this side of the river, there are beautiful views of the Old Town and the Golden Tower.
-Also worth to take a look at the Cathedral and the Giralda Tower.
+Also worth taking a look at the Cathedral and the Giralda Tower.
 It is a very nice place to rest and relax.
 In the evening, once again, we visited Metropol Parasol, which after dark attracts attention with colourful illuminations.

 Day 9 – Spain: return home

 Return home.
 That day we had to get back by train from Seville to Madrid.
 (2 hours 40 minutes).
 At the Atocha station, we caught the airport shuttle bus (5 Euro).
 After about 30-40 minutes we were at the airport in Madrid.